Arkhan Fikri

-Arkhan Fikri (born 28 December 2004) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 1 club Arema and the Indonesia U20 national team.
+Arkhan Fikri (born 28 December 2004) is an Indonesian professional footballer who plays as a midfielder for Super League club Arema and the Indonesia national team.

 Club career

 Arema

 Fikri was signed for Arema to play in Liga 1 in the 2022–23 season.
 Arkhan made his first-team debut on 13 August 2022 as a substitute in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar when he was 17th years old.
 On 24 August 2022, he became the "first-eleven" for the first time in a winning match against RANS Nusantara, substituted by Gian Zola in the second half.

 International career

 On 30 May 2022, Fikri made his debut for an Indonesian youth team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.

 On 4 July 2022, scored against Brunei U-19 in a 7–0 win in the 2022 AFF U-19 Youth Championship.

 In October 2022, it was reported that Fikri received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.

+In August 2023, Fikri was called up to the Indonesia U-23 for the training centre in preparation for 2023 AFF U-23 Championship.
+On 18 August 2023, Fikri made his international U-23 debut against a Malaysia U-23 in the 2023 AFF U-23 Championship.

+On 17 October 2023, Fikri made his senior team debut against Brunei in the 2026 FIFA World Cup qualifying.

+On 25 November 2024, Fikri received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.